-Ulcerative colitis medications and treatments
+Ulcerative colitis (UC) medications and treatments

-Medications used to treat UC include
+Medications used in UC include:

 - Aminosalicylates (5-ASAs): This class of anti-inflammatory drugs is typically used to treat mild to moderate UC symptoms and help prevent relapses.
 They include sulfasalazine and oral formulations of mesalamine

 - Corticosteroids: Also known as steroids, drugs such as prednisone, methylprednisolone, budesonide, and hydrocortisone also reduce inflammation and are used to treat UC.
 Corticosteroids suppress the immune system

 - Immune modifiers: Immune modifiers are sometimes called immunomodulators.
 They lessen the inflammation caused by UC by working on the body's immune system